Velva-Cloud/Velva-Main/backend/README.md

    Use Prisma Studio:
    npm run prisma:studio
    - Add a few Plans (name, pricePerMonth, resources JSON, isActive) and Nodes
+   # A basic seed is also available via `node prisma/seed.js`

 6) Start the API
    npm run dev